mwickett/squarespace-overlay/README.md

 npm run jquery
 ```

-If this was successful, you should now have a new folder `js/lib/jquery/dist` which contains the custom build of jQuery.
+If this was successful, you should now have a new folder `js/lib/jquery/dist` which contains the custom build of jQuery. *Note: you don't have to touch jQuery after this custom build. jQuery is pulled into your source JavaScript using imports.*

 ## Apps and Tools